-Inbound marketing is a complex and intensive marketing methodology that offers a strong ROI when implemented, but can be difficult to navigate when starting out.
-While a number of businesses old and new opt to utilize the inbound methodology in house, many others prefer to employ an inbound marketing agency.
+Inbound marketing is a complex and intensive marketing methodology that offers a strong ROI when implemented but can be difficult to navigate.
+While a number of businesses opt to utilize the inbound methodology in-house, many others prefer to employ an inbound marketing agency.

 Understanding the Complexity of Inbound and Success

 To take on an inbound marketing approach, you must first understand what it takes to run a successful inbound marketing campaign.
-An inbound marketing campaign is comprised of multiple bits and pieces working together to accomplish a specific goal.
+An inbound campaign is comprised of multiple bits and pieces working together to accomplish a specific goal.
 That goal may vary by campaign, but should still utilize the same fundamental resources and tools.

-Taking the Inbound Agency Approach
+Taking the Inbound Marketing Agency Approach

 Taking Inbound In-House

-- Using a marketing manager or even a small in-house team means being able to more easily align your marketing strategy with other business efforts.
+- Using a marketing manager or a small in-house team means being able to more easily align your marketing strategy with other business efforts.

 - Your team has sole control over strategy, and therefore control over the related decisions, successes, or failures.

-- Inbound marketing takes time to learn, and even more time to perfect.
+- Inbound marketing takes time to learn and even more time to perfect.
 This can be difficult for a team starting out.